The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

 hits the first two direct summands of $\s_2 (\KQ_{\Lambda})$ nontrivially \cite[Theorem 3.3]{ro.mult-slices-hermitian}.
 (The proof carries over verbatim to compatible pairs by Theorem \ref{theorem:slices-kq}.)
-Similarly, the multiplication on the slices of hermitian $K$-theory implies the nontriviality given in the last statement. \end{proof}
+Similarly, the multiplication on $\s_{\ast}(\KQ_{\Lambda})$ implies the last statement. \end{proof}

-The multiplicative structure of the sphere spectrum induces a multiplication on the slice spectral sequence, as explained in \cite[Theorem 3.6.16]{Pelaez} for the zeroth slice spectral sequence.
-Standard considerations show that this multiplication satisfies the Leibniz rule, which for later reference is recorded as follows, using the notation
+The multiplicative structure of the sphere spectrum induces a multiplication on the slice spectral sequence, cf.~\cite[Theorem 3.6.16]{Pelaez} for the zeroth slice spectral sequence.
+We shall make use of the following Leibniz rule.